bolt/docs/source/content.md

 </pre>

 As you can see, using `postfix: "<hr>"` gives a simple and effective way of adding a divider in the edit screen.

+When you want to give a record a default value, use `default:`.
+For most fields this will set the initial value of the field, when you're creating a new record of this contenttype.
+For `date` and `datetime` fields, the value is passed through [strtotime](php.net/manual/en/function.strtotime.php), meaning that you can use a fixed date as default, like "1900-01-01 12:00:00", but also relative dates like "first day of this month", "next monday" or "yesterday".

 The structure of a Record
 -------------------------